 Oct 1,2010, there will be no limit of the MCAS as long as the card is valid.
 This applies to approved visitors only.

 The visitor must be processed by the institution.
 This will include:

 - Walking through a metal detector.
 If you have a metal implant and cannot clear the detector you MUST have a current doctor’s note on letterhead stationery;

 - Clothing check which includes checking of pockets, colors, appropriateness;

 - If you are unable to pass through the metal detector, you may be sent from the visiting processing area.
 You will need to change whatever the detected problem was and may need to reprocess.
 Seasoned visitors often bring back-up clothing in car.

 Rules While Visiting

-- You may briefly kiss the person you are visiting-when you enter and when you leave;
+- You may briefly kiss and hug the person you are visiting-when you enter and when you leave;

 - You may hold hands during the visit;

 - No food from the outside may be brought in and no food from the visiting room may be taken out when you or the inmate leaves;

 - Five visitors maximum per inmate which includes infants and children.
 If you have more than 5, you can switch out during the visit